i5possible/tdd/Readme.md

 ### Tasking List
 - should act the same as parking lot
+- should parking boy park car failed when parking car and all parking lots are full
+- should parking boy park car more than one parking lot capacity when has two parking lot
+- should parking boy pick up car wherever the car is parking

 - should failed when parking car in a full parking lot when has only one parking lot
-- should failed when parking car and all parking lots are full
-- should parking car more than one parking lot capacity when has two parking lot
-- should parking boy pick up car wherever the car is parking
 - should failed when parking car in one parking lot and pick up in another parking lot
 - should failed when pick up car in wrong parking lot
 - should succeeded when pick up car in right parking lot

+- should parking car according to the parking lot order

 ## Section 3

 ### Requirement
-- should act the same as parking lot
 - A smart parking boy will park to the parking lot which have more capacity.
 - When the capacity is the same, e will park car according to the parking lot order.

 ### Tasking List
+- should act the same as parking lot
 - should park to the parking lot B if parking lot B has more capacity than parking lot A
 - should park to the parking lot A if parking lot A has more capacity than parking lot B
 - should park to the parking lot A if the the parking lots have the same capacity.